 By Emily Fromm

-I encourage everyone I know to foster — even if they’re dead set on adopting.
+I encourage everyone I know to foster — even if they’re set on adopting.

 But I’ve heard a lot of excuses — er, reasons — why people can’t or don’t want to foster.
-So I was delighted to get the article below in a newsletter from the Merrimack River Feline Rescue Society, which answers just about every possible excuse.
-(It was written by Liz Pease, the shelter’s director of operations.)
+So I was delighted to get the article below in a newsletter from the Merrimack River Feline Rescue Society.

-“SOMEONE ELSE WILL SAY YES.
+6. “SOMEONE ELSE WILL SAY YES.
 THERE ARE PLENTY OF OTHER FOSTER HOMES” — They won’t and there aren’t.
 It’s that simple.
-We have lots of folks who will take kittens, but very few who will take adults, and even fewer who will take sick, feral, and/or rabies-quarantine cats.
+We have lots of folks who will take kittens, but very few who will take adults, and even fewer who will take sick, feral, and/or otherwise quarantined cats.
 Please help us!
 Kittens are easy for us to place.
 But our poor adults need help too.

-While this article is specific to cats and, in some places, to MRFRS, its message applies to most other animals and rescue groups.
-Of course, every rescue group has different expectations of fosters, but it’s true across the board that fosters are desperately needed and fostering is immensely rewarding.
+While this article is specific to cats and, in some places, to MRFRS, its message applies to most other animals and adoption groups.
+Of course, every organization has different expectations of fosters, but it’s true across the board that fosters are always needed and fostering is immensely rewarding.

 Want to find a group to foster for?
 Look on Petfinder to find a rescue group near you and then give them a call.
 You’ll be glad you did — and so will they.